-In addition, the agency s listening and learning methods are kept current with changing customer/business needs and expectations by constantly keeping in touch with the program participants.
-Having an open door policy where customers will feel welcome to stop by the offices or approach individuals as they travel throughout the communities to voice their concerns drives our customer centered approach.
+In addition, the agency's listening and learning methods are kept current with changing customer/business needs and expectations by constantly keeping in touch with the program participants.
+The key customer access mechanisms are the news media, mobile technology center, word of mouth, email and agency contact (by telephone or office visits).
+The 1890 Research and Extension Program has an open door policy where customers feel welcomed to stop by the offices or approach individuals as they travel throughout the communities to voice their concerns, which drives the customer-centered approach.
 Customers have to feel that the people they are working with are approachable.
 Forums or group meetings are held to discuss issues and gain input.
 Staff members also attend various town/county meetings.
-Focus groups were held with participants to acquire information about their quality of life as well as their community.
+Customers/Stakeholders participate in focus groups to acquire information about their quality of life as well as their community.

 Customers/stakeholders satisfaction is measured by the number of persons that adopt or participate in the programs as well as the increase in program participation.
 The request for additional continuing education classes is a positive sign that the agency is doing something right and helps provide for continuous improvement.
 The 1890 Program measures customer/stakeholder satisfaction and dissatisfaction and uses the information to improve by listening to its people.
 The customers do not hesitate to inform the agency, verbally or in writing, when they are satisfied or dissatisfied with the outcome of services they receive or would like to receive.
-Also, data collection through surveys, evaluations, etc. are conducted to identify the customersølevel of satisfaction/ dissatisfaction with the programs/activities offered.
+Also, data collection through surveys, evaluations, etc. are conducted to identify the customers' level of satisfaction/ dissatisfaction with the programs/activities offered.

 The information received from customers/stakeholders to keep services or programs relevant and provide for continuous improvement is used to enhance old programs/activities as well as develop new and innovative programs/activities.
 The data that is received from the constituents is very helpful toward the development of new services/programs.
 The agency is able to provide for continuous improvement when the funding is available and impact is made.
+Also, with the provided information, programs are expanded across the cluster areas as well as the state.